 In this short poem from Vincent Bourne’s Latin, Cowper tells of a lady named Lydia who played with a kitten on her lap.
 The cat became over-excited and scratched her mistress, who responded by scolding her harshly.
 But the poet admonishes Lydia.
 The wound was slight, and if you join in cats’ games you must play by their rules.

 Variations: 1.increase the length of this precis to exactly 65 words.
 2.reduce the length of this precis to exactly 55 words.
-3.introduce one of the following words into the precis: because, despite, may, not, or, until, whereas, whether.
+3.introduce one of the following words into the precis: about, although, despite, just, may, or, otherwise, until.

 About the Author